AnswerDotAI/llms-txt/nbs/index.md

 ## Example

-Here’s an example of llms.txt, in this case a cut down version of the file used for the FastHTML project:
+Here’s an example of `llms.txt`, in this case a cut down version of the file used for the FastHTML project:

 ```markdown
 # FastHTML